 Boston bombing victims learning to run again

-CAMBRIDGE, Mass.
-(AP) — Celeste Corcoran, in her yellow "Boston Strong" hat, navigated her way across the artificial turf on her artificial legs, a volunteer on each arm to keep her upright.
+CAMBRIDGE, Massachusetts (AP) — Celeste Corcoran, in her yellow “Boston Strong” hat, navigated her way across the field on her artificial legs, a volunteer on each arm to keep her upright.

 One of her assistants had a pair of prosthetics of his own.

 “Normally you walk around and you see everybody with two legs.
 Especially in the summertime — all you see is legs,” Corcoran said, pausing to choke back tears.
 “It’s easy to miss yours.